suneelpatel/Python-for-Data-Scientists/README.md

 Lambda functions can have any number of arguments but only one expression.
 The expression is evaluated and returned.
 Lambda functions can be used wherever function objects are required.

+### Python User-Defined Functions

+#### What Are User-Defined Functions In Python?
+Functions that we define ourselves to do the certain specific task are referred to as user-defined functions.
+The way in which we define and call functions in Python are already discussed.

+Functions that readily come with Python are called built-in functions.
+If we use functions written by others in the form of the library, it can be termed as library functions.

+All the other functions that we write on our own fall under user-defined functions.
+So, our user-defined function could be a library function to someone else.

 ### Scope of Variables

 # 3. Object Oriented Progrmaming (OOPs) Key Concepts